DrKrisChan/GoogleSheetOpenWeatherMap/README.md

   5) navigate to script.google.com.
 For the specific web app, click ... then Triggers.
 Click "create a new trigger", "Event source" -> "Time Driven" and set an appropriate interval (10-15 minutes is generally good).

-**Created by Dr Kristofer Chan
-Geography Department, King's College London**
+**Created by Dr Kristofer Chan - Department of Geography, King's College London**